 Prince Daire’s confident words killed any lingering doubt.
 In the princess dowager’s absence, dancing the royal doublestep with Caldermor’s crown prince would be the courtly equivalent to a betrothal announcement.

 The taste of panic soured her mouth.
-She swallowed it down until it lodged deep in her stomach, fermenting like spoiled beer.
+She swallowed it down until it settled deep in her stomach, fermenting like spoiled beer.

-Papa planned to marry her off, to be rutted upon by the Pointless Princeling and to live—or die—at the whim of Princess Irmine.
+Papa planned to marry her off, for her to be rutted upon by the Pointless Princeling and to live—or die—at the whim of Princess Irmine.
 Papa hadn’t forewarned her, because he knew she’d have found a way to avoid this moment.
-She’d be at Brewer’s Farm with Nessa, or even farther away.
-Eliminating an infestation of sunberry weevils, ideally several days’ ride from the fort.
+She’d be at Brewer’s Farm with Nessa, or even farther away, ideally several days’ ride from the fort.

 Somehow she had to extract herself from this dance.

 She dipped her knee to her swaggering suitor.
-“Your attentions are unexpected, Highness.”
+“Your attentions are unexpected, sir.”

 “Really?”
 Daire’s fair brows met momentarily before his forehead cleared.
 “No matter.
 I shall teach you to enjoy them.”